 - Introduces visitors to Emily Dickinson by discussing her family, education, and poetry

-- Includes the parlors, library, and Dickinson’s bedroom
+- Includes the parlors, library, Dickinson’s bedroom, and Dickinson’s mother’s room

 - Includes informal participatory reading of Dickinson poems

-Pricing: $60 for up to 6 guests, $6 for each addition, Free to Five College students, faculty & staff
+Pricing: $8 per student, minimum of 9 students; Free to Five College students, faculty & staff

 CUSTOMIZATION & COLLABORATIONS